-The Youth Volunteer program is designed to give high school students the opportunity to become actively involved in their community by providing valuable volunteer hours.
+The Teen Volunteer program is designed to give high school students the opportunity to become actively involved in their community by providing valuable volunteer hours.
 Students from city, county, private school or home school students who have successfully completed one year of high school SCIENCE are eligible for the program.

 - Applicants must be high school students between the ages of 14-17 years old who have completed at least one high school Science and be able to volunteer for ONE calendar year.